Back to blog

 Salesforce Alternative in Europe: the 2026 Comparison for European SMBs

-March 31, 2026 · 10 min read
+June 12, 2026 · 12 min read

-Why European SMBs are looking for a Salesforce alternative
+Why European SMBs are looking for a Salesforce alternative in 2026

 In 2026, Salesforce remains the dominant CRM: 21% global market share, 150,000 customers, $37.9 billion in revenue for fiscal year 2025.
-For a large enterprise with an IT team, an implementation budget, and extreme customization needs — Salesforce is hard to beat.
+For a large enterprise with an IT team, an implementation budget, and extreme customization needs, Salesforce is hard to beat.

-For a European SMB with 10 to 100 people?
-The situation is different.
+For a European SMB with 10 to 100 people, the situation is different.
 Three problems come up consistently.

 The real TCO.
-Salesforce lists prices from €25/user/month for Starter — but the real TCO for an SMB Salesforce deployment includes implementation (€30-80,000 minimum), training, certified integrators, and additional modules.
+After the Spring '26 hike, Salesforce Starter starts at €27/user/month.
+But the real TCO includes implementation (€30-80,000 minimum), training, certified integrators, and additional modules.
 For a team of 10 sales reps, budget €50-150,000 in year one.

 The complexity.
 Salesforce was designed for enterprise.
 Its extreme flexibility is also its extreme complexity.
 CRM project abandonment rates exceed 50% among SMBs that choose Salesforce without dedicated IT staff.

-The real alternatives: the evaluation framework
+The evaluation framework

 2. 3-year TCO: license price + implementation + maintenance